 If gingivitis advances to periodontitis, then the symptoms become more severe because of the immune system’s more aggressive response to plaque bacteria.
 Both the gum and bone tissue surrounding teeth begin to deteriorate, causing your teeth to loosen and fall out.

 Often people do not realize they have periodontal disease because it is usually painless until it reaches its more advanced stages.
 Studies show that 80% of Americans will experience some form of periodontal disease by the age of 45, and 4 out of 5 of them will not realize they have this condition.
 Keeping a good oral hygiene routine and regularly visiting a dentist are crucial elements in preventing gum disease from developing.
-If you would like to learn more about this condition, then contact our periodontist in Greenville, South Carolina.
+If you would like to learn more about this condition, then contact our periodontist in Greenville and Anderson, South Carolina.